 Software Purchase eForm

-- LTS Consulting will review your initial request to purchase.
-If need be they will engage subject matter experts (SMEs) and ask you follow-up questions to make sure the use case is understood
+- LTS Consulting will review your initial request.
+If need be they will engage subject matter experts (SMEs) based on the answers provided in the questionnaire.
+Several different people may get involved and ask questions of you and the vendor along the way.
+Some of those areas are:

 - A separate conversation between LTS and the requesting department may be necessary depending upon the determined amount of support needed to sustain the products use, administration, and on-going costs

-- Your consultant will work with Purchasing to review all the agreements we're being bound to by purchasing this software and propose modifications to the vendor
+- Purchasing will review all the agreements we're being bound to by purchasing this software/service and propose modifications to the vendor

 - Some vendors will not accept modified agreements, but this isn't always a roadblock